unChaz/sci-fi-5e/srd/mechanics/combat.md

 Unless it results in death, damage isn’t permanent.
 Even death is reversible through powerful tek.
 Rest can restore a creature’s hit points, and tek methods such as a _cure wounds_ tek skill or a _potion of healing_ can remove damage in an instant.

 When a creature receives healing of any kind, hit points regained are added to its current hit points.
 A creature’s hit points can’t exceed its hit point maximum, so any hit points regained in excess of this number are lost.
-For example, a druid grants a ranger 8 hit points of healing.
-If the ranger has 14 current hit points and has a hit point maximum of 20, the ranger regains 6 hit points from the druid, not 8.
+For example, a morph grants a scout 8 hit points of healing.
+If the scout has 14 current hit points and has a hit point maximum of 20, the scout regains 6 hit points from the morph, not 8.

 A creature that has died can’t regain hit points until tek such as the _revivify_ tek skill has restored it to life.